 Our sustainability report details how we seek to manage our operations responsibly and ethically.
 The sustainability report includes our ESG policies and practices on a variety of matters, including, but not limited to, Board and management sustainability oversight, governance and ethics, environmental sustainability, climate change and greenhouse gas emissions reduction, employee health, safety, inclusion and diversity, product stewardship, quality and safety management, and supply chain social standards and compliance.
 In the past few years, we broadened the scope of the Board's Nominating, Governance and Sustainability Committee to include oversight of our ESG programs and related risks.
 We also added positions, including our first Chief Human Resources Officer, Vice President-Inclusion, Diversity and Equity, and Sustainability Director to help lead and evaluate our ESG practices.
 Also, in 2022, we conducted our first materiality assessment to identify ESG-related opportunities that will drive the most value for our company and those we serve.
 We engaged a broad variety of our stakeholders to get their input on which ESG topics were of the highest importance to them.
 We also assessed our ability to make a positive business impact in these same ESG areas.
 Together, this information is helping to better inform us as we prioritize and advance our ESG strategies.
 We expect to share the results of the materiality assessment and key ESG objectives, goals, and targets later in 2023 or in the first half of 2024.
 However, it is possible that stakeholders may not be satisfied with our ESG practices or the speed of their adoption.
 In addition to the costs associated with the above mentioned positions, we could also incur additional costs and require additional resources to monitor, report, and comply with various ESG practices.
-Also, our failure, or perceived failure, to meet the standards set forth in the sustainability report could negatively impact our reputation, employee retention, and the willingness of our customers and suppliers to do business with us.
-Our sustainability report can be found at www.leggett.com.
+Also, our failure, or perceived failure, to meet the standards set forth in the sustainability report can be found at www.leggett.com.
 Our website does not constitute part of this Form 10-Q.